Smau4/vipudht-imgproc-f16s17/imgproc.r2/README.md

-## imgproc.r1 - Image Capture
+## imgproc.r2 - Trigger Capture
-Capture images using capture feature.
+Capture images using trigger-capture feature.

 ## Setup
 * Connect RasberryPi to the internet